 As they made “waves” or “snakes on the floor” with the ropes, you might have wondered just what this unusual fitness equipment actually was.

 Now you have an answer: Battle ropes!
 However, you might still wonder precisely why you’d want to incorporate battle ropes into your routine.

 In pretty nearly every respect, battle ropes offer an incredible workout.
 It gives you the opportunity to seriously elevate your heart rate without putting your joints at risk.

-By doing a veriety of exercises you can work all the muscles using just a set of battle ropes.
+By doing a variety of exercises you can work all the muscles using just a set of battle ropes.

 Battle ropes also provide amazing muscle toning and strengthening possibilities.

-Practically every muscle, from your hands to your feet, may be needed for battle ropes exercises.
-This means that you'll strengthen your muscles and your heart at the same time.
+Practically every muscle, from your arms to your feet, may be needed for battle ropes exercises.
+This means that besides strengthening your arms, back, chest, shoulders, legs, and core, you’ll also burn more calories and improve your cardio level at the same time.